 - Finally click the ‘Rename Files‘ button.
 This renames all the files, and lists the new file names.
 You may further modify the file names or choose to reset the tool by clicking the ‘Reset‘ button.

 I saved this workbook in Excel 2003 format, considering the fact that most organizations may not have upgraded to the latest version of Microsoft Office yet.
 There may be some formatting related compatibility issues when opened in Excel 2003, do let me know if hinders accessibility.
 The workbook has a lot of supporting macros and hidden cells to make it user friendly.
 I have also incorporated a few self learned practices into this application, I will be writing dedicated posts about them in the near future.
 I have left the code unprotected, please feel free to change it however you please.
-However, a full spreadsheet application will be locked down with more layers of protection.
+However, when you develop a full fledged spreadsheet application, make sure you lock it down.